SparkPost/support-docs/support/deliverability/deliverability-analytics.md

 ![](media/deliverability-analytics/deliverability-metrics-subaccount-seed-list.png)

 You can also retrieve a seed list for the primary account or a subaccount [via API](https://developers.sparkpost.com/api/seed-list/).
+In order to use this API, create an API key with the `Seeds: Read-only` permission.

 ### Subaccount Users

 Once deliverability analytics have been enabled for a subaccount, any subaccount users will be able to:
 1. Retrieve the seed list _for their subaccount only_ via the UI or API.
 2. Access deliverability metrics _for their subaccount only_ via the UI or API.
+3. Receive email notifications when the seed list has been updated.
+(Note that a user may unsubscribe at any time to stop receiving these notifications.)

 ### Disabling Access